If you’ve come across a recipe that instructs you to place plastic wrap over the food while cooking it in an oven, you might be wondering:

 While chefs and recipes state that you can safely use plastic wrap when cooking certain foods in an oven, organizations such as Environmental Health News (EHN) beg to differ.
 According to these groups, the toxins found in plastic can enter food before the plastic actually melts.

-Just because it doesn’t turn into a messy pile of goo, that doesn’t always mean that plastic wrap is completely safe to use in the oven (even when covered in foil).
+Just because it doesn’t turn into a messy pile of goo doesn’t mean that plastic wrap is completely safe to use in the oven (even when covered in foil).

 So if you do decide to cook using plastic wrap, proceed with extreme caution.